These Guidelines have been developed in accordance with the requirements of the following legislation:

 4.3 Staff who have concerns about working with any other staff, or students, due to possible alcohol or other drug use should consult their manager/supervisor immediately.

-4.4 In the context of their Work Health and Safety responsibilities, supervisors should seek advice from the Human Resources Division (HR Client Services) regarding how best to approach any staff members in their area whom they believe may be adversely affected by alcohol or other drugs at work.
+4.4 In the context of their Work Health and Safety responsibilities, supervisors should seek advice from the People and Culture Division (People and Culture Client Services) regarding how best to approach any staff members in their area whom they believe may be adversely affected by alcohol or other drugs at work.

-4.5 Where there is regular recurrence of behaviour which is the source of complaint in 4.3 the complainant will advise the Director, Human Resources.
+4.5 Where there is regular recurrence of behaviour which is the source of complaint in 4.3 the complainant will advise the Director, People and Culture.

-4.6 Complaints relating to a student affected by use of alcohol or other drugs should be directed to the Dean of the School concerned, or Flinders Living where appropriate.
+4.6 Complaints relating to a student affected by use of alcohol or other drugs should be directed to the Vice-President and Executive Dean of College concerned, or Flinders Living where appropriate.

 4.7 Complaints relating to a contractor affected by alcohol or other drugs should be directed to the person engaging the contractor and the Director, Buildings & Property.